skirrithan/Clkwise/script.md

 **Kirri:** (holding up his phone)
-“This phone has over 20 billion transistors—tiny switches that must each fire at exactly the right moment to make the chip work.
+"This phone contains the Apple A17 Pro chip with over 19 billion transistors—tiny switches that must each fire at exactly the right moment to make the chip work.

-And here’s the shocking truth: hardware engineers spend 60% of their time not designing new chips, but fixing timing errors.
-That’s 24 hours every single week, just untangling mysterious timing violations instead of building the future.
-It’s frustrating, it’s exhausting—and it’s slowing down everything.”
+And here's the reality: for complex FPGA and ASIC designs, hardware engineers spend 50-80% of their project time on timing closure.
+That's the majority of every project cycle, just untangling timing violations instead of building innovative features.
+It's the most time-intensive part of chip development."

 **Raiya:**
 “And it’s only getting worse.
 As chips get more advanced, they’re becoming mind-bogglingly complex.

-A single modern processor might contain hundreds of millions of connections and timing paths.
-If even one path is a few trillionths of a second too slow, the entire chip can fail.
+A modern FPGA like the Xilinx UltraScale+ can have millions of timing paths that must be analyzed.
+If even one critical path violates timing by nanoseconds or even picoseconds, the entire design can fail in the field.

-This process of chasing down and fixing those timing issues is called timing closure—and it’s now the #1 bottleneck stopping new products from reaching the market.
+This process of chasing down and fixing those timing issues is called timing closure—and it's consistently ranked as the top design bottleneck in industry surveys.

-It’s why every major chip launch is delayed by months.
-And across the entire semiconductor industry, this problem costs over \$100 billion a year in wasted time, lost revenue, and missed market windows.”
+It's why FPGA projects commonly face 3-6 month delays, and why the EDA timing analysis tools market represents over $2 billion in annual spending.
+Every day spent on timing closure delays time-to-market for critical products."

 **Kirri:** (showing a timing report)
 “Here’s what engineers stare at every day.